 Mylove smiles and laughs now, but a few months ago she could barely speak.
 This beautiful three-year-old girl was so weak and sick from malnutrition that she could not walk.
-When her aunt brought her to St. Boniface Hospital she said, “I thought I was coming here to see her die.”
+When her aunt brought her to SBH she said, “I thought I was coming here to see her die.”

 Mylove’s short life has been difficult.
 Her mother died, and she was sent to live with cousins who were already struggling to feed their own family.
 The extra child proved too much for the family’s meager income, and Mylove’s health suffered.
 Her belly was swollen, and her arms and legs got so thin they looked like twigs.